rachitest/ucb-ext-final-project/README.md

 * **Web App:** ZapLearn is a 3+ page interactive web app with dynamic data and behavior.
 It uses a router framework (SvelteKit) to manage navigation between different views.
 * **Framework:**  The project uses the **SvelteKit** and **Svelte** JavaScript frameworks.
-* **Data / APIs:** The project utilizes *two* different APIs:
+* **Data / APIs:** The project utilizes *three* different APIs:
     1. **Airtable API:** Used for persistent data storage (decks, cards, progress).
     2. **Azure Translator API:** Used for translating card content.
+    3. **Web Speech API:** Used for TTS.
 * **Backend:** The project uses **Airtable** as a configured backend service provider.
 While it does not implement explicit user *authentication*, it does provide **user-contributed data** persistence.
 Each user's data is stored separately based on a unique ID generated and stored in the browser's local storage.
 There's no shared "mod" view, but the data structure *could* be extended to support one, as Airtable itself provides an interface for viewing and modifying all data.
 This fulfills the backend requirement for user-contributed data, though not for user authentication.

 In summary, the application meets *all* the specified requirements.
-It uses one framework (Svelte/SvelteKit), two APIs (Airtable and Azure Translator), and a configured backend (Airtable) that supports user-contributed data.
+It uses one framework (Svelte/SvelteKit), three APIs (Airtable, Azure Translator, Web Speech), and a configured backend (Airtable) that supports user-contributed data.